severalnines/S9s_cookbooks/cmon/README.md

   ]
 }

-For agentless installations use mysqlserver_hosts, datanode_hosts and mgm_hosts.
+FUTURE: For agentless installations use mysqlserver_hosts, datanode_hosts and mgm_hosts.

 Usage
 =====

-On agent nodes,

-    include_recipe "cmon::agent_packages" (optional)
-    include_recipe "cmon::agent"

-This will install the cmon agent and its requried packages on the node.

-On controller only nodes,

-    include_recipe "cmon::controller_packages" (optional)
-    include_recipe "cmon::controller"

-This will install the cmon controller and its requried packages on the node.
-A cmon user and its grants will be automatically created using the generated /usr/local/cmon/sql/cmon_controller_grants.sql file.

-On the cmon web application node,

-    include_recipe "cmon::web_packages" (optional)
-    include_recipe "cmon::web"
-    include_recipe "cmon::controller_packages" (optional)
-    include_recipe "cmon::controller" (optional)
+Roles:
+ Controller Role: cc_controller
+    run_list [
+      "recipe[cmon::controller_mysql]",
+      "recipe[cmon::controller_rrdtool]",
+      "recipe[cmon::controller]"
+    ]

+Installs the Cluster Control Controller process.
+Instead of our MySQL recipe you can choose to use any other available recipe instead.

+Agent Role: cc_agent
+    run_list [
+      "recipe[cmon::agent_packages]",
+      "recipe[cmon::agent]"
+    ]

+Web App Role: cc_webapp
+    run_list [
+      "recipe[cmon::webserver]",
+      "recipe[cmon::webapp]"
+    ]

-This will install the cmon web application and its requried packages on the node.
+The web application and the webserver are usually installed on the controller node.

 Change History
 ===============

+* v0.3 - Code cleanup, better use of roles, data bags and more tests using Chef-Server.
+Uses cmon v1.1.27.
+* v0.2 - Bug fixes and making sure it worked on Chef-Solo.
 * v0.1 - Initial recipes based upon cmon v1.1.25.

 License and Author